Invite Class Action to Do a Workshop for Your Organization

-Consulting with groups and organizations
+Consulting with Groups and Organizations

 Class dynamics impact organizations in numerous ways.
 They can inhibit growth, prevent organizations from accomplishing their goals, and even limit participation of the very people an organization seeks to serve.
 Class Action assists organizations to address issues of class and money through assessing needs, clarifying vision and mission, helping to develop goals, and implementing action strategies.
 Our consulting services can help your organization solve persistent challenges and increase effectiveness.
-We have worked with schools, non-profits, religious organizations, social change organizations, and other groups to identify class issues impacting their work.
+We have worked with schools, nonprofits, religious organizations, social change organizations and other groups to identify class issues impacting their work.

 We help individuals and organizations to recognize the value of our differences and to develop skills for bridging class barriers and create real connections.
 Our programs have proven effective and designs interventions that address the particular needs and issues of your group or organization.
 Class Action has developed creative ways of asking questions, sharing personal experience, and creating safe space for people to engage with issues of class.
 Our programs and interventions address each group’s particular needs and issues.

 Helping Your Organization Work Together Across Class

 Dealing with class is often the last taboo for groups and organizations.
 Yet the ignored issues of class differences and classism may be impacting organizational effectiveness.
 Whether it’s staff/board relations, dealing with donors and development, pay scales, class cultures, or different communication styles, class issues are present and impacting your work.
 Some goals for your organization may include:

-Increase Staff Diversity: Pay arrangements, work hours, and benefits impact who can afford to work at an organization.
+- Increase Staff Diversity: Pay arrangements, work hours, and benefits impact who can afford to work at an organization.
 We assess and revise personnel practices to help attract a more diverse workforce.

-Build Inclusive Leadership: By default, people with the economic flexibility to attend multiple meetings, and those whose education and communication styles reflect a certain class background, are often selected to lead organizations.
+- Build Inclusive Leadership: By default, people with the economic flexibility to attend multiple meetings, and those whose education and communication styles reflect a certain class background, are often selected to lead organizations.
 We identify cultural biases and the structural obstacles that prevent the full participation of low-income and working-class people.

-Create Welcoming Workplaces: Subtleties of organizational culture – where in an office people are placed, who spends social time together, what communication styles are respected – affect employees’ feelings of being valued or devalued in the workplace.
+- Create Welcoming Workplaces: Subtleties of organizational culture – where in an office people are placed, who spends social time together, what communication styles are respected – affect employees’ feelings of being valued or devalued in the workplace.
 We assist organizations in assessing existing norms and building more welcoming environments.